 A. No, it is a Systemic Enzyme.
 A digestive enzyme breaks down the proteins, fats, and carbohydrates in food during the digestive process, allowing the body to better utilize the food you eat.
 Digestion begins in the mouth, continues on in the stomach, and is completed in the small intestine.

-Read more on ENZYMES AND INFLAMMATION
+Read more about SYSTEMIC ENZYMES

 A. Vitalzym is a proprietary blend of systemic enzymes including, protease, bromelain, serrapeptase, amylase, lipase, and papain.

-Read more about Vitalzym INGREDIENTS.
+Read more about Vitalzym INGREDIENTS

 A. The proteolytic enzyme digests protein.
 Some examples of proteolytic enzymes are protease, serrapeptase, bromelain, and papain.

 A. Lipase digests fat.
 It is an enzyme secreted in the digestive tract that catalyzes the breakdown of fats into individual fatty acids that can be absorbed into the bloodstream.